Invertebrates

 • Dr Sara Moylan and Dr Ocean Mercier supervised five summer interns between Victoria University of Wellington and Worcester Polytech Institute, USA.
 The interns conducted user tests and evaluations of ESAT, an ecological management tool.

-This work building on previous BioHeritage research into wasp eradication.
+This work built on previous BioHeritage research into wasp eradication.

 Co-leads Ngā kaiārahi ngātahi